carolstoffel/Image-converter/README.md

 # ConvertImages
-This algoritm converts images in .bmp to .jpg
+This script converts images in .bmp to .jpg